-ARTS 3051 Photography
+ARTS 3051 (3) Photography

 This course introduces the student to the principles and techniques of photography.
-It includes an understanding of how cameras work, the history of photography, ethics of how cameras work, the history of photography, ethics of photography, photojournalism, and specialized photographic applications.
+It includes an understanding of how cameras work, the history of photography, ethics of photography, photojournalism, and specialized photographic applications.
 Students must have an adjustable digital camera.
 Printing and photo editing will be introduced utilizing the latest versions of Photoshop.
-Prerequisite: Any WC&IL II course.